sumanthp80/python-assignment/README.md

 # Dependencies

 Make sure you have the pandas library installed (pip install pandas) before running the code.
-Also, ensure that the orders.csv file is in the same directory as the Python script.
+Also, ensure that the orders.csv file is in the same directory as the Python script in root directory.

 # Code overview